Notice of Pre-AIA or AIA Status

 (Examiner notes that two magnetic dipoles anywhere in the universe will always experience some mutual magnetic force)

-Lee, in the second embodiment cited above, further discloses wherein: a third magnetic force is generated between the third magnetic element (magnetic member 151) and the second magnetically permeable element (rolling member 143) and applied on the movable portion (lens module 13).
+Lee, in the second embodiment cited above, further discloses wherein: a third magnetic force is generated between the third magnetic element (magnetic member 151) and the second magnetically permeable element (rolling member 143) and applied to the movable portion (lens module 13).
 (As established in annotated FIG. 7+13 and in regards to claim 4 above, Lee’s second embodiment enables the second magnetically permeable element.
 Examiner notes again that any two dipoles will always experience some mutual magnetic force.)

-Hu1 further discloses wherein: a fourth magnetic force is generated between the fourth magnetic element and the second guiding element (guiding rod 141’) and applied on the movable portion (lens support 121).
+Hu2 further discloses wherein: a fourth magnetic force is generated between the fourth magnetic element and the second guiding element (guiding rod 141’) and applied to the movable portion (lens support 121).
 (As established in annotated FIG. 5A and in regards to claim 4 above, Lee’s second embodiment enables the second guiding element.
 Examiner notes again that any two dipoles will always experience some mutual magnetic force)

 Modified Lee does not explicitly disclose wherein: